kenndo127/Sigle-paged-portfolio/README.md

-# Sigle-paged-portfolio
+# Single-paged-portfolio
-This is a simple landing page
+This is a simple landing page for a portfolio website